Summary of Content

 The appearance of fine lines, or ‘crow’s feet’ at the outer corners of the eyes, and their presence even when you’re not smiling, is often associated with ageing.
 However, BOTOX® is very effective in reducing their appearance.
 It’s therefore one of the most popular areas for the treatment.

-With careful assessment, BOTOX® in this area can also help alleviate drooping eyelids – an effect that can make the eyes appear smaller.
+With careful assessment, anti-ageing injectables in this area can also help alleviate drooping eyelids – an effect that can make the eyes appear smaller.

 Under the eyes (tear trough)

-Although it is possible to smooth fine creases underneath the eyes using BOTOX®, the area must be approached with caution.
-The muscle that is injected is the same muscle that partially controls the lower eyelid; therefore if too much is used, or the injection is placed incorrectly, it may lead to a drop of the lower eyelid.
+It is possible to smooth fine creases underneath the eyes using BOTOX®.
+However, the area must be approached with caution.
+The muscle that is injected is the same muscle that partially controls the lower eyelid.
+If too much is used, or the injection is placed incorrectly, it may lead to a drop of the lower eyelid.

-If it is under-eye ‘bags’ that you wish to address – that is, the area between the lower eyelid and the upper cheek, or ‘tear trough – then it might be that a different treatment would be more effective than BOTOX®, or could be used in combination with BOTOX®.
+If it is under-eye ‘bags’ that you wish to address – that is, the area between the lower eyelid and the upper cheek, or ‘tear trough – then it might be that a different treatment would be more effective than Botulinum Toxin, or could be used in combination with it.

 For example, ‘bags’ under the eyes are often caused by loss of volume in the tear trough area, meaning dermal fillers may be more suitable.
 Alternatively, at The Cosmetic Skin Clinic we offer Ultherapy and Thermage® Eyes, which can also treat hollowing in the tear trough area.